mrjabba/soccer_league/README.markdown

 * Organizations (such as Federations or Associations)
 * Leagues (anything from English Premier League to your local pub league)
 * Teams
-* People (Players, Referees, Coaches, and so on)
+* People (Players, Referees, Coaches, and so on), with Avatar support via Amazon S3
 * League Table Editing
 * Game Stat Management
+* Venues (stadia or soccer complexes), with Google Maps API pinpoints

 This application also gives you the ability to manage stats.
 You can configure a league to manage games where league tables are automatically updated from those games.
 Or, you can choose a simpler approach without game management.
 This will allow you to simply edit the league table.Game management still needs some work.
 Your mileage may vary.

 This project is being continually improved.
 There is no official release yet.
 If you want to use it, feel free to fork it.
 Contributions are welcome.
-I have ideas for other features like cataloging venues and stadiums, managing coaches and staff, and adding more roles to handle sharing/collaboration.
+I have ideas for other features like favoriting a league (or any entity), image support for venues, and adding more roles to handle sharing/collaboration.

 ### Getting Started
 This is a Rails application.
 If you are new to Ruby or Rails, start [here](http://guides.rubyonrails.org).
 Currently, I run this on Ruby 1.9.2 with PostgreSQL as the database.
 See Gemfile for other dependency information.